 All exploratory steelhead trips are to and from Petersburg Alaska.

 2020 Trip Dates (please contact us to be added to the 2020 wait list; return clients from the 2019 season have the first right of refusal for the following season.
 Open 2020 dates will be releases in June of 2019 and those on the wait list will be contacted first to book any open spaces).

-Included: double occupancy accommodations on board, all meals, beer and wine (served with dinner), guides, rods, reels, flies, leaders, all taxes, vessel fuel, 2 jet boats, crab & shrimp pot bait, ocean fishing rods & bait & lures, airport/hotel/charter shuttles
+Included: double occupancy accommodations on board, all meals, beer and wine (served with dinner), guides, rods, reels, flies, leaders, all taxes, vessel fuel, 2 jet boats, crab & shrimp pot bait, ocean fishing rods & bait & lures, hotel room in Petersburg on night before departure airport/hotel/charter shuttles

 Excluded: Travel to and from Petersburg Alaska, hotel & meals in Petersburg on arrival and departure days, Alaska fishing license, specialty liquors (can purchase in Petersburg), waders (felt soles are not allowed by AK laws), guide and charter staff gratuities (recommend considering 15-20% gratuity)

 The steelhead fishing based off the VIAGGIO is designed with the adventurous fly fisher in mind.
 Coastal steelheading can be as much fun as it is challenging.